Spectral Graph Theory

 Graph Matrices Explorer

 Every graph has associated matrices that encode its structure.
-The Adjacency matrix A, Degree matrix D, and Laplacian L = D - A reveal deep properties of the graph.
+The adjacency matrix A records which vertices are connected, the degree matrix D captures vertex degrees along the diagonal, and the Laplacian L = D - A combines both to encode connectivity.

 Click a vertex to select, click two vertices to toggle edge